What is the Laspeyres Price Index?

 - Year 2 = 123.53

-Note that in the Laspeyres Price Index, the only changes are the prices over the years.
-The quantities for each good remains the same throughout the years.
+Note that, with this index, the only changes are the prices over the years.
+The quantities for each good remain the same throughout the years.

 Advantages and Disadvantages of the Laspeyres Price Index